Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 Long term storage, archiving and disposal requirements are identified and implemented

-• Considering and implementing solutions for storing and accessing ethnographic data, including language recordings
+• considering and implementing solutions for storing and accessing data, including language recordings

 Data disaster recovery and activity continuity planning is in place